dnzc/theorem-guide/CONTENT_ROOT/maths/research/cube-tilings.md

 For example, if we managed to show that all integers greater than 100 are lucky, then an upper bound on $C$ would be 101.
 Of course, it might be very hard to find the actual value of $C$.

-Below is the best upper bound on $C$ that I could get - do try the problem yourself and compare solutions.
-I'd <MailLink>love to know</MailLink> if you improve the bound.
+Below is the best upper bound on $C$ that I could get - do try the problem yourself and <MailLink>let me know</MailLink> your result.

 <Spoiler>